-12. They’re extremely inconsistent with their behaviour
+12. They’re extremely inconsistent with their behavior

 They tell you that they’ll be there for you and promptly disappear.
 Or they’re okay one minute and upset with you the next.

-As a grown up, the first step toward loving yourself should be to get rid of toxic friends and people.
+As a grown-up, the first step toward loving yourself should be to get rid of toxic friends and people.
 And this type of friend is a toxic friend.